Open-Speech-EkStep/open-speech-ekstep.github.io/docs/index.md

 Vakyansh's developer documentation is meant for its adopters, developers and contributors.
 It would enable people to innovate and improve and build Speech Recognition Models in any language.
-The recipes can be picked and chosen based on the requirement or they can be used as whole package if starting from scratch.

 ## Modeling Process